 By July, army defectors had loosely organized the Free Syrian Army and many civilian Syrians took up arms to join the opposition.
 Divisions between secular and religious fighters, and between ethnic groups, continue to complicate the politics of the conflict.

 What is happening to Syrians caught in the war?

-The war has killed more than 500,000 people in the almost seven years since it began.
+The war has killed hundreds of thousands of people in the almost seven years since it began.
 Crowded cities have been destroyed and horrific human rights violations are widespread.
 Basic necessities like food and medical care are sparse.